teddylew12/Matlab_School_Work/README.md

 # matlab_school_work
-Work in Matlab at USC
+Work in Matlab at USC for ITP 168
+Recieved an A